Slim-fit pants: Bans and violence

 Some people wearing them have been met with violence, such as in 2012 when unknown individuals murdered between twelve and one hundred people in Iraq—among them were "emos" of both sexes wearing tight clothes and emo hairstyles.
 There has also been a case in the Democratic Republic of the Congo where security officers attacked a number of women who were wearing tight pants.

+Since the Cold War, many Communist dictatorships have disapproved of skinny jeans.
+In Russia, they were associated with anticommunist juvenile delinquents like the Stilyagi beatniks during the 1950s or the so-called "hairies" during the 1960s.
+In Cuba during the late 2010s and early 2020s, law enforcement have used tight pants as a marker for male homosexuality in the context of arresting.
 In May 2021, North Korea banned "skinny jeans" and a number of other fashion items for its citizens, citing it as "capitalistic".